 It works as a monoamine oxidase inhibitor, thereby increasing the availability of dopamine, a neurotransmitter.
 It also appears to mimic the action of the neurotransmitter GABA (gamma amino butyric acid) in relaxing the body.
 It is known as a medharasayan remedy, “a promoter of memory and learning.”

-The plant has a flavor somewhat similar to that of unsweetened chocolate.
-Tea prepared from the plant is often flavored with spices such as cinnamon, cardamom, ginger, nutmeg, and milk.
+The plant has a flavour somewhat similar to that of unsweetened chocolate.
+Tea prepared from the plant is often flavoured with spices such as cinnamon, cardamom, ginger, nutmeg, and milk.
 Ashwagandha powder is sometimes mixed with honey and almond butter or ghee and served with crackers.

 Winter Cherry; Indian Ginseng; Ashvagandha (Sanskrit); Asagandh (Hindi)

 It is excellent for use in bodybuilding and for any type of physical sport, as it gives an instant charge of long-lasting energy without the use of stimulants.
-Ashwagandha contains iron and may promote growth in children and improve hemoglobin levels.
-In addition, ashwagandha has shown promise in treating hypothyroidism (low levels of thyroid hormone in the blood).
+Ashwagandha contains iron and may promote growth in children and improve haemoglobin levels.
+In addition, Ashwagandha has shown promise in treating hypothyroidism (low levels of thyroid hormone in the blood).

 Tonic, chemoprotective, blood tonic, anxiolytic, adaptogen, tonic, sedative, nervine tonic, antiarrhythmic, anticancer, anti-inflammatory, antitumor, hypotensive